ehemdal/AICourse/README.md

-Example files for Software Engineering with AI -- currently under construction.
+Example files for RSEG-0112: Software Engineering with Artificial Intelligence -- offered at Brandeis University

 This repo contains files from the following sources: